*This post may contain affiliate links. Please see my disclosure for more details!*

 I now have a good few Biscoff recipes on my blog and they are always super popular because a lot of you seem to have the same adoration for Biscoff as I do!
 I recently updated my Biscoff Cookie Butter Cupcakes recipe to have some new pictures and they were such a massive hit I thought I would post my Cake version of the recipe!
-My recipes for my No-Bake Biscoff Cookie Butter Cheesecake and my Speculoos/Biscoff Cookie Butter Fudge so I know that you guys will LOVE this.

 The cake has a lovely natural caramel taste to go with the Caramelised theme of the Biscoff so its utterly dreamy.
 The Cookie Butter Buttercream is deliciously light and moussey even though it has the addition of the cookie butter itself so this cake is perfection in my eyes!

 As my previous cake recipe to this, my Caramac Cake, had a drip style to it I thought I would go back to my classic sort of baking styles and just layer them up with buttercream in the middle.
 I used the biscuits in the middle of each of the sponges and on top because it gives the little bit of a crunch that I always crave in a cake and without using the same sprinkles again, but this is optional.

 Like, I know usually there are some people that say no to cake because they are on a diet, but JEEEEEZ this one just went!
 So much biscoff loving.
 But seriously, this cake would be ideal for those who love cake but nothing too sweet, and definitely one for this caramelised delicious Lotus/Biscoff/Speculoos lovers out there!
-Enjoy!

-- 400g Light Brown Sugar
+- 400 g Light Brown Sugar

-- 400g Eggs (roughly 7 Large Eggs)
+- 7 Large Eggs

-- 2tsp Baking Powder
+- 2 tsp Baking Powder

-- 1tsp Vanilla Extract
+- 1 tsp Vanilla Extract

-- 500g Icing Sugar
+- 500 g Icing Sugar

-- 2-5tbsps Boiling Water
+- 2-3 tbsps Boiling Water (optional)

-- Crushed Lotus Biscuits
+- Crushed Lotus Biscoff Biscuits

-- Whole Lotus Biscuits
+- Whole Lotus Biscoff Biscuits

 - Melted Biscoff Spread

-- For the cake – Heat the oven to 180C/160C Fan and line three 20cm/8inch sandwich cake tins with baking parchment – leave to the side.
+- Heat the oven to 180C/160C Fan and line three 20cm/8inch sandwich cake tins with baking parchment – leave to the side.

-- If its really thick, mix in the whole milk to loosen.
+- If its really thick, mix in some whole milk to loosen.
 Divide the mixture between the three tins and smooth it over – bake for 25-30minutes until the cakes are golden and when the cake springs back (skewer should also come out clean)!

 - Once baked, leave the cakes to cool in their tins for 10 minutes or so, and then remove and leave to cool fully on a wire rack.
 If the cake has domed slightly, leave the cake to cool upside down to flatten it slightly so its easier to decorate later!

-- For the Decoration – Beat the butter with an electric mixer for a couple of minutes to loosen it – Gradually add the icing sugar on a slow speed until it is combined then speed the mixer up and mix for 3-4 minutes until thoroughly combined and smooth.
+- Beat the butter with an electric mixer for a couple of minutes to loosen it – Gradually add the icing sugar on a slow speed until it is combined then speed the mixer up and mix for 3-4 minutes until thoroughly combined and smooth.